lesterpjy/re-FACT/README.md

 #### Test and run image on Snellius

+  1. Pull your changes on Snellius
-  1. Edit user name in job file `snellius_env/dockerim2sif.job` Replace `/tmp/scur2818XXXX` for `APPTAINER_TMPDIR` with your own user name, if your SURF username is `user01`, change to `/tmp/user01XXXX`
+  2. Edit user name in job file `snellius_env/dockerim2sif.job` Replace `/tmp/scur2818XXXX` for `APPTAINER_TMPDIR` with your own user name, if your SURF username is `user01`, change to `/tmp/user01XXXX`
-  2. Run `sbatch snellius_env/dockerim2sif.job` to pull Docker image from Dockerhub, and convert image to sif file for Apptainer.
+  3. Run `sbatch snellius_env/dockerim2sif.job` to pull Docker image from Dockerhub, and convert image to sif file for Apptainer.
-  3. Check sif file successfully built by inspecting output file `work/build_container_*.out`
+  4. Check sif file successfully built by inspecting output file `work/build_container_*.out`
-  4. Run `sbatch snellius_env/test_env.job` to test container environment with `Apptainer run`
+  5. Run `sbatch snellius_env/test_env.job` to test container environment with `Apptainer run`
-  5. Check package successfully installed by inspecting the output file under `work` directory.
+  6. Check package successfully installed by inspecting the output file under `work` directory.
-  6. `test_env.py` output should look like:
+  7. `test_env.py` output should look like:
      ```
      ---- Package Versions ----
      Python version: 3.12.8 | packaged by Anaconda, Inc. | (main, Dec 11 2024, 16:31:09) [GCC 11.2.0]